10 passengers hurt as landing gear collapses and Flight 345 'nosedives' on to runway at New York LaGuardia airport

 Passengers and crew escape with minor injuries after landing incident

-The front landing gear of a flight arriving at New York's LaGuardia Airport collapsed on Monday immediately after the plane touched down on the runway, officials said.
+The front landing gear of a flight arriving at New York's LaGuardia Airport collapsed on Monday immediately after the plane touched down on the runway.

 Ten passengers were treated at the scene and six were taken to a hospital with minor injuries, Thomas Bosco, acting director of Aviation for the Port Authority of New York and New Jersey said, which oversees the area airports.
 The six crew members were taken to another hospital for observation.

 There was believed to be 150 people on board Flight 345 coming from Nashville, Tennessee, according to Dallas-based Southwest.

 Bosco said the nose gear of the plane collapsed when it landed at 5.40pm, and “the aircraft skidded down the runway on its nose and then veered off and came to rest in the grass area.”

 There was no advance warning of any possible problem before the landing, he added.

 Passenger Anniebell Hanna, 43, said the flight had been delayed leaving Nashville.
 Passengers had heard an announcement saying “something was wrong with a tire,” she said, waiting in a room at LaGuardia several hours after the incident.

 At LaGuardia, “when we got ready to land, we nosedived,” said Hanna, a sergeant first class with the South Carolina National Guard.
 She and some family members were coming to New York for a visit.

 “I hit my head against the seat in front of me,” she said.
 “I hit hard.”